 Residents who are already in receipt of council tax support do not need to apply for this.

-We have a discretionary hardship fund.
-Support from this fund is available for households where financial hardship has been caused by changing circumstances.
-This change will have created a council tax bill that they are unable to meet.
+Support from our discretionary hardship fund is available for households where financial hardship has been caused by changing circumstances, and they are unable to pay their council tax bill.

 We define financial hardship as being unable to pay for the essential needs of yourself and your family.
-There is no right of financial support.
+There is no right to this financial support.

 To be able to apply for a discretionary council tax hardship payment you must: